 What are plums?

 Plums are a medium-sized stone fruit.
-The most popular variety has a dark purple-red skin with yellow flesh inside, both of which are edible.
-You can also find plums that are green-yellow.
-All varieties have a stone in the centre of the fruit that is not edible.
+The most popular variety has a dark purple-red skin with yellow flesh inside, you can also find plums that are green-yellow.
+All varieties have a stone in the centre of the fruit which is not edible.
 When dried, plums are known as prunes.

-Allergy symptoms normally develop within minutes, and you should see your GP if you experience an adverse reaction to plums.
-However, if this develops into a severe reaction, known as anaphylaxis, it is a medical emergency and you should call for an ambulance immediately.
+Allergy symptoms normally develop within minutes, and you should see your GP if you experience an adverse reaction.
+However, if this develops into a severe reaction, known as anaphylaxis, it is a medical emergency.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.